-The level of prolactin increases throughout your pregnancy until it’s 10 to 20 times higher than normal.
-Prolactin is the hormone that tells your body to make milk (source).
+Your prolactin increases throughout your pregnancy until it’s 10 to 20 times higher than normal.
+Prolactin is the hormone that tells your body to make milk (2).
 It will also increase your appetite.

-This increase may cause you to eat more calories than are needed for milk production.
-Those extra calories could cause you to gain weight, instead of losing it.
+This increase may cause you to eat more calories than you need for milk production.
+Those extra calories could cause you to gain weight instead of losing it.

 2. Your Diet

 You burn a lot of calories while breastfeeding.
-If you’re responsible for producing your baby’s sole food source, it’s likely you’re burning somewhere between 300 and 400 calories in food production alone (source).
+If you’re responsible for producing your baby’s sole food source, you’re likely burning somewhere between 300 and 400 calories in food production alone (3).